gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 whoami
 ```
 The output should be 'root' which means we have succesfully generated a new user and added him to the group of sudoers.
 Now you can open a new terminal and connect to your new user via ssh.
+For windows please see at storypoint 1b.
 ```
 ssh yournewuser@IP-address
 ```
 You see why we need a strong password?
 At the moment everybody with the password of the yournewuser can login to your VPS.
 Let's work an that.

-## 3a.
-Generating a RSA key pair -- MAC OS
+## 4. Generating a RSA key pair
 Our goal in this chapter is to activate the ssh login with a private key.
 After that we will turn off the password login.

+### 4a.
+MAC OS
 Let's open a new terminal on your **local** machine.
 Navigate to your .ssh folder and run generate the RSA keys.
 ```